thelokeshgoel00/todolistonjava-mysql/README.md

- all the java packages are included in the repo the mysql code required is given separately you must have jvm and mysql to run this in your pc
+ all the java packages are included in the repo the mysql code required is given separately you must have jvm and mysql to run this in your pc on netbeans just import this package from file and yes you are ready  to unleash its full potential